-The selection policy and selection process are inter-related.
-For example some organizations put in place tougher selection process involving several steps to identify the best fit while certain other organizations just conduct straight interview and thus cutting short the selection procedure.
+The selection policy and selection S. Basis of process are inter-related.
+For example Recruitment Comparison No. some organizations put in place tougher Recruitment is an activity of searching Selective for the selective fo 1 Meaning candidates and encouraging them to selection stitubbe sanfidate hilled certain other apply for it. offeringahizations iust conduct straight Appinterviewer and ctithus negations Approach under recruitment is short the 2 Approach positive one. one.selection procedure.
 4. Cost factor / Budget

-The longer selection process entails higher cost.
-Hence, organizations which cannot afford to spend a larger resource tend to shorten selection process while organizations with sound financial condition can afford to adopt lengthier selection process.

-5. Level of Educational Qualification and Experience and Exposure

-The process of selection depends on the experience and educational qualification, and exposure required for the post.
-For example for selection of finance officer, treasurer, legal adviser, designer, architecture, CEOs, scientist, chairman etc. selection process is shorter as only few candidates compete with higher educational qualification, and credentials.
+Picking up the most suitable candidates

+The longer selection process entails

+and eliminating the rest

+higher cost.
+Hence, organizations which Inviting large number of candidates Objective 3 to apply for the vacant post 4 Sequence First Secoralmot afford to spend a larger resource It is tendente sishortero selection process while 5 Method It is an economical method organizations with sound financial It involves the communication of Contractual It created thiotractan raffford between opt lengthier vacancies.
+No contractual relation is 6 empselection purpless. relation established 5.
+Level of Educational Qualification Selection expession very from Elepastice Recruitment process is very simple 7 Process complicate occase of selection depends on the It is experiences vanishing educational devalification, Requires less time since it merely everanda explosurbasequited therethe post.
+For involves just identifying vacancies on examples forts election electificance officer, Time 8 and advertising them.
+Hence less the transluters.
+Helegalmoreadvisers, time is required requarchitecture, CEOs, scientist, chairman etc. selection process is shorter as only few

+candidates compete with higher educational qualification, and credentials.